Letter #12 - 2002

 Today, with an intention of studying openings, I logged into the Spanish section of chess-poster.

-In the Lasker-Steinitz game that stands as an overview of the "Italian" game, I found the following error: 11 exf6, since the f6 square is empty and there is no piece for the white Pawn to capture.
+In the Lasker-Steinitz game that stands as an overview of the “Italian game”, I found the following error: 11 exf6, since the f6 square is empty and there is no piece for the white Pawn to capture.

 Yet, the site is well designed; it's clear that in the visual aspect, a lot effort has been made.
-Keep it up.

 Sincerely,